mosip/mosip-infra/deployment/sandbox-v2/README.md

 * Accessible from console via hostnames defined in `hosts.ini`.

 ### Console
 Console machine is the machine from where you run Ansible and other the scripts.
-You must work on this machine as 'mosipuser' user (not root).
+You must work on this machine as 'mosipuser' user (not 'root').
 * Console machine must be accessible with public domain name (e.g. sandbox.mycompany.com).
 * Port 80, 443, 30090 (for postgres) must be open on the console for external access.
 * Install Ansible